zextras/tech-doc/source/_includes/_usage/wsc.rst

 list if you search a particular Chat or Group.

-If you search and filter by user name, beside the single chat with him, you'll find all the groups you're in with that specific contact.
+If you search and filter by user name, beside the single chat with him, you will find all the groups you are in, with that specific contact.

 For every item it is shown whether there is an ongoing meeting (a camera icon will replace the small avatar icon), the Chat or Group is muted (a barred